TheOdinProject/curriculum/ruby/testing_ruby_with_rspec/project_connect_four.md

 Hopefully everyone has played Connect Four at some point (if not, see the [Wikipedia page](http://en.wikipedia.org/wiki/Connect_Four)).
 It's a basic game where each player takes turns dropping pieces into the cage.
 Players win if they manage to get 4 of their pieces consecutively in a row, column, or along a diagonal.

 The game rules are fairly straightforward and you'll be building it on the command line like you did with the other games.
-If you want to spice up your game pieces, look up the [unicode miscellaneous symbols](http://en.wikipedia.org/wiki/List_of_Unicode_characters#Miscellaneous_Symbols).
+If you want to spice up your game pieces, look up the [unicode miscellaneous symbols](http://en.wikipedia.org/wiki/List_of_Unicode_characters#Miscellaneous_Symbols) on Wikipedia.
 The Ruby part of this should be well within your capability by now so it shouldn't tax you much to think about it.

 The major difference here is that you'll be doing this TDD-style.
 So figure out what needs to happen, write a (failing) test for it, then write the code to make that test pass, then see if there's anything you can do to refactor your code and make it better.